October 15, 2015

 A closer look at some of the most prominent jobs in each category for criminal justice degree-holders can guide you in making the appropriate career choice.

 A bachelor's degree in an area of study such as criminal justice and three years of law school is needed to become a lawyer.
-The BLS forecasts 10 percent growth in employment for this profession.
+The BLS forecasts 10% growth in employment for this profession.
 Students interested in these career paths typically enjoy courses such as Legal Traditions, Legal and Justice Research Methods and Judicial Administration.

 In addition to those listed above, other careers in criminal justice include those pertaining to public administration, such as urban planning and public policy.
 Public administration careers are available at all levels of government and can also include work in the nonprofit or social services sector.